KostasKos/Vertical-Farming-Management-System/README.md

 ## 1. Database Setup

 1. **Import the Database Dump**:
-   - Use the provided `DB_dump` file and import it into your MySQL database.
+   - Use the provided `DB_dump` file and import it into your MySQL database (From Database Folder).
    - You can do this by running the `.sql` file in MySQL Workbench or using a command line tool.

 ---